SU(N) q-Toda equations from mass deformed ABJM theory: Conjecture of bilinear identity for

 \subsection{Closed string formalism and relation to $q$-Toda system}

 Our goal here is to rewrite the partition function $Z_{k,M}(N,m_1,m_2)$ \eqref{ZkMNm1m2} into the following form

-with some one dimensional quantum mechanical operator ${\widehat\rho}_M$.\footnote{ This rewriting is called the closed string formalism \cite{Matsumoto:2013nya}, and was studied for the ABJM theory without mass deformation in \cite{Awata:2012jb,Honda:2013pea}. } Here $Z_{k,M}(0)$ is the partition function for $N=0$, which is simply given as \eqref{ZkMpureCS}.
-For this purpose, first of all we rewrite the one-loop determinant factors in the integrand of the partition function \eqref{ZkMNm1m2} by using the following Cauchy-Van del Monde determinant formula
+with some one dimensional quantum mechanical operator ${\widehat\rho}_M$.\footnote{ This rewriting is called the closed string formalism \cite{Matsumoto:2013nya}, and was studied for the ABJM theory without mass deformation in \cite{Awata:2012jb,Honda:2013pea}. } Here $Z_{k,M}(0)$ is the partition function \eqref{ZkMNm1m2} for $N=0$, which is simply given as \eqref{ZkMpureCS}.
+For this purpose, first of all we rewrite the one-loop determinant factors in the integrand of the partition function \eqref{ZkMNm1m2} by using the following Cauchy-Vandermonde determinant formula \cite{Matsumoto:2013nya} (see appendix \ref{sec_proofCVdM} for the proof)

-where $\ell_r=M+\frac{1}{2}-r$ with $r=1,2,\cdots,M$ as
+where $\ell_r=M+1/2-r$ with $r=1,2,\cdots,M$ as